Lemon Poppy Seed Cottage Cheese Pancakes – with video

 Instructions

-- In a blender, combine eggs, cottage cheese, vanilla, canola oil, lemon zest, lemon juice, and milk.
+- In a blender, combine eggs, cottage cheese, vanilla, oil, lemon zest, lemon juice, and milk.
 Blend until smooth.

-- In a medium bowl, mix together dry ingredients (flour, baking powder, salt, sugar, and poppy seeds).
-To the dry ingredients, add the blended wet ingredients.
-Stir until just combined.
+- In a large bowl, mix together dry ingredients: flour, baking powder, salt, sugar, and poppy seeds.

 Notes

-Nutrition Information
+Nutrition

 Super light and delicious!
 Very easy recipe, thanks!